 - Company information presentations

-- Career Services staff, professors, family, friends, alumni
+- Career and Internship Services staff, professors, family, friends, alumni

 - Chambers of Commerce

 Do not to give up if you can't find the information immediately.
 All publicly held companies are required to report to their stockholders through annual reports.
 Privately held and small companies may be more difficult to find information about and you will have to be resourceful in locating what you need.
 Check with libraries' reference departments and ask for advice.
 If the library doesn't have the information you need, their staff can often refer you to alternative sources.

 Some information will not be available and you may ask the recruiter for clarification during the interview.
 Tell the interviewer you are aware of certain information about the organization (thus proving you have some knowledge of the company) and you would like to discuss additional information in more detail.
 What you can't find can become the basis of questions you could ask during the interview.

 Plan carefully what you will wear to the interview.
 It is important to know the appropriate attire for your field.
 Dress conservatively with careful attention to grooming.
 The following suggestions may be helpful.

 - Tailored clothing with no frills, ruffles, thin straps, plunging necklines, or exposed cleavage

 - Suits and blazers in plain, neutral colors or understated patterns

 - Dresses in dark colors, with or without blazers

 - Basic dark pumps with medium or low heels and sheer hose